kstolen0/kstolen0.github.io/_drafts/2024-05-18-get-started-with-aws-tf-01.md

 ## Step 3 - Connect to our EC2 Instance

-If you've made it this far it means you've successfully configured terraform with an aws account and have deployed an EC2 instance to AWS.
+If you've made it this far it means you've successfully configured terraform with an AWS account and have deployed an EC2 instance to AWS.
 Nice!
 Let's try connect to this instance.

 You can see the public ip address of the as one of the outputs from the apply step.
 Alternatively, you can also run [terraform output](https://developer.hashicorp.com/terraform/cli/commands/output) to print all the outputs from the project, or just `terraform output <name>` to print just a single output.